 Furthermore, in September 2021, Hyperfine Inc. announced plans for global expansion, starting with the U.K. and Pakistan.

-Key Players in the global brain modalities and software market are Koninklijke Philips N.V., General Electric Company, Canon Inc., Siemens Healthineers AG, Vuno Co.
-Ltd., Fujifilm Holdings Corporation, Imaging Biometrics LLC, A.I.
+Key Players in the global brain modalities and software market are Koninklijke Philips N.V., General Electric Company, Canon Inc., Siemens Healthineers AG, VUNO Inc., FUJIFILM Corporation, Imaging Biometrics LLC, A.I.
 Analysis Inc., Aspect Imaging Ltd., IXICO plc, and Mint Labs Inc.